New York Islanders: New faces and the 1993 run (1991–1995)

-The Islanders' next opponent, the Pittsburgh Penguins, were twice-defending Stanley Cup champions and full of stars such as Mario Lemieux, Jaromir Jagr, and Ron Francis.
+The Islanders' next opponent, the Pittsburgh Penguins, were twice-defending Stanley Cup champions and full of stars such as Mario Lemieux, Jaromír Jágr, and Ron Francis.
 The Penguins had roared through the regular season with 119 points, as well as recording a record 17 consecutive wins towards the end of the season, and were overwhelmingly favored to win a third straight championship.
 Jim Smith of Newsday predicted that with Turgeon on the sidelines, the Penguins would sweep the Islanders out of the playoffs, however on the strength of outstanding goaltending from Glenn Healy and contributions from all four lines, the Islanders achieved a huge upset when David Volek scored at 5:16 of overtime of the deciding seventh game.
 Newsdays front page the day following the win was a picture of Healy with a headline reading, "It's a Miracle!"
 This was the last playoff series won by the Islanders for 23 years, until the 2015–16 season.
 Turgeon returned to the Islanders' top line for the conference finals against the Montreal Canadiens, though he was not in peak form as he had not fully recovered.
 The Islanders bowed out of the playoffs after a hard-fought five games, two of which went to overtime.
 After beating the Islanders, the Canadiens went on to win the Cup.

 Maloney had avoided making many personnel changes his first year, but on the eve of the 1993 expansion draft he traded backup goaltender Mark Fitzpatrick to the Quebec Nordiques for Ron Hextall.
 The clubs also exchanged first-round picks in the deal.
 Able to protect only one netminder in the expansion draft, the Islanders left Healy exposed.
 He was claimed by the Mighty Ducks of Anaheim, then was claimed by the Tampa Bay Lightning in Phase II of the draft the next day, and finally had his rights traded to the Rangers, where he became the backup.

 The Islanders barely squeezed past the Panthers to make the 1994 playoffs before being swept in a lopsided opening series by the first-place Rangers, who went on to win the Cup.
 It would be the Islanders' last playoff appearance until 2002.
 Arbour retired for good as coach and was succeeded by longtime assistant Lorne Henning.
-Hextall, who allowed 16 goals in three games, drew most of the criticism for the failed playoff campaign and was shipped to Philadelphia for Tommy Soderstrom in September.
+Hextall, who allowed 16 goals in three games, drew most of the criticism for the failed playoff campaign and was shipped to Philadelphia for Tommy Söderström in September.
 In the lockout-shortened 1994–95 season, the Islanders not only failed to qualify for the playoffs, they finished ahead of only the third-year Ottawa Senators.